- Smart roof

 What is the best pass-through alternative for solar panel pipes and cables?

 VILPE Solar pass-through sets are intended for passing the supply and return pipes of solar thermal collectors, cables and other smaller pipes through the roof.
-VILPE Solar pass-throughs can be used with all the most common roof types and roofing materials.
+VILPE Solar pass-throughs can be used with all of the most common roof types and roofing materials.

 VILPE Ross ventilation poles